PoweredBySAM/RootDocs/README.md

 - Reflection activity
 - Going further extensions

-By utilizing the multiple programming levels in the iRobot Coding App, each lesson provides multiple opportunities for every student to feel appropriately engaged and academically challenged, regardless of their coding background.
+By utilizing the multiple programming levels in the SAM Root app, each lesson provides multiple opportunities for every student to feel appropriately engaged and academically challenged, regardless of their coding background.
 This integrated scaffolding approach with the App and robot promotes a cohesive and inclusive classroom experience.
 Additionally, embedded math, ELA, science, and arts connections create cohesive, school-wide learning opportunities.